Fuyukai/Reborn-Rebalance/README.rst

 2. Download the `All-Gen`_ patch, and extract it over Pokémon Reborn.
 (The pre-patched version will work fine).

-   This was built on top of version 3.5.0a, but any version should theoretically work.
-This mod mostly contains new game data and new events, but minimal code changes.
+   This was built on top of version 6.5.0a. **Versions must match!** Otherwise, you will get cryptic errors due to trainer teams not matching.

 3. Download the `E19 Music Pack`_ and install it over the All-Gen patch.
 Don't bother with ``trainertypes.dat``, it's going to be overwritten in a minute.
 Don't get the compatibility